galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > To display the most abundantly detected feature, we need to sort the table of counts.
-This can be done using the {% tool [Sort](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_sort_header_tool/1.1.1) %} tool:
+This can be done using the following:
+> >
+> > 1. {% tool [Sort](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_sort_header_tool/1.1.1) %} with the following parameters:
 > >    - {% icon param-collection %} *"Sort Query"*: <span class="featureCounts" markdown="1">`featureCounts on collection N: Counts` (output of **featureCounts** {% icon tool %})</span><span class="STAR" markdown="1">Use the collection `FeatureCount-like files`</span>
 > >    - *"Number of header"*: <span class="featureCounts" markdown="1">`1`</span><span class="STAR" markdown="1">`0`</span>
 > >    - In *"1: Column selections"*: